A personal review of design creations

 Verner Panton: Form, Colour, Space

-Verner Panton at 100: The Man Who Declared War on Beige.
-From the Panton Chair to the Spiegel Canteen, the Vitra Design Museum's new retrospective makes the case for design's greatest provocateur.
+Verner Panton at 100: The man who declared war on beige.
+From the Panton Chair to the Spiegel Canteen, the Vitra Design Museum’s new retrospective argues for design’s most provocative voice.

 When Milan Stood Still for an Apricot Tree